This article empowers you with essential tips on how to achieve the best warm-up results and use it effectively.

 One of the key settings for your campaigns is the sending limit (Messages per day).
 You can edit this parameter in your email account settings.

-Aspect #2: Balancing cold emails and warm up emails
+Aspect #2: Balancing cold emails and warm-up emails

-Considering the previous point, you may wonder how should you distribute the overall sending limit?
+Considering the previous point, you may wonder how you should distribute the overall sending limit.

 A good practice is to keep a 50/50 balance between cold emails and warm-up emails.

-For example, 25 campaign emails and 25 warm up emails per day per email account.
+For example, 25 campaign emails and 25 warm-up emails per day per email account.

 Here's an example of a balanced sending activity: